You know the saying, “Fail to plan, and you plan to fail?” That might explain why so many businesses fold.

-According to the Harvard Business School, the greatest problem faced by companies when launching a new product is a total lack of preparation.
+You know why?
+Well, one of the biggest problems companies face when launching a new product is a lack of preparation.

 What Is Product Marketing?

-Product marketing is the entire process of bringing a new product to market, from the research and development to the launch and beyond.
+Product marketing is the process of bringing a new product to market.
+That includes the research and development stages, your product launch strategies, and beyond.

-Whether you’re launching your first product or your fiftieth, a solid product marketing plan can be the thing you need to push your success over the edge.
+Whether you’re launching your first product or your fiftieth, having some product marketing strategies to guide your way can give you everything you need to achieve your business goals.

 Benefits of Product Marketing

-The main benefit of product marketing is to increase sales.
-However, an effective product marketing strategy can have more benefits than “just” profit.
+The main benefit of product marketing is improved sales.
+However, an effective product marketing strategy can have more benefits than “mere” profit.

-A proper strategy would answer questions like “what product gap needs to be filled?” and “how does my product stand out from the competition?”
+Also, a proper product market strategy answers questions like “What product gap needs to be filled?” and “How does my product stand out from the competition?”

 Examples of Product Marketing

-Before we get into our own strategies, let’s look at two brands with successful product marketing campaigns.
+Before we get into the list of product marketing strategies, let’s look at two brands with successful campaigns.

-Poo Pourri is a great example of a brand that executed product marketing for an otherwise embarrassing and taboo subject (a toilet spray that eliminates the unpleasant odors associated with the bathroom.)
-It does so with humor and relatability because, after all, everybody poops.
+Poo-Pourri is a great example of a brand that executed product marketing for an otherwise embarrassing and taboo subject (a toilet spray that eliminates the unpleasant odors associated with the bathroom.)
+Yet, it does so with humor and relatability because, after all, everybody poops.

-Their first-ever video advertisement not only ranked as the number five most-watched video on the platform in 2013, but it also gained the brand a cult following that has continued to grow over the years.
+Its first-ever video advertisement went viral.
+However, Poo-Pourri also gained a cult following that continued to grow over the years.

-How can other brands, even those with less taboo products, learn from Poo Pourri’s success?
+How can other brands learn from Poo-Pourri’s success?

-First and foremost, find your platform and go hard.
-Poo Pourri used video advertising in its early years to continue to grow its following.
-This included television and online advertising where the brand was able to push the envelope with humor.
+First, find your platform and go hard.
+Poo-Pourri used video advertising in its early years to continue to grow its following.
+This included television and online advertising, where the brand could push the envelope with humor.

-The brand also used customer personas to its advantage.
-It’s true, everybody poops.
+The company also used customer personas to its advantage.
+It’s true.
+Everybody poops.
 However, not everyone feels the need for a toilet spray.

-Instead, their advertisements targeted certain markets and situations to really drive their point home.
+Instead, Poo-Pourri’s advertisements targeted specific markets and situations to really drive its point home.

 When you think of Tesla, what comes to mind?
 Electric cars.
 Clean energy.
 Solar power.

-Your mental alignment of Tesla with these keywords and others in the clean energy space is for one simple reason: they built their entire identity, including each product marketing strategy, around their brand statement.
+Your mental alignment of Tesla with these keywords and others in the clean energy space is for one simple reason: it built its entire identity, including each product marketing strategy, around its brand statement.

 “Tesla builds not only all-electric vehicles but also infinitely scalable clean energy generation and storage products.
 Tesla believes the faster the world stops relying on fossil fuels and moves towards a zero-emission future, the better.”

-Tesla effectively cornered the electric vehicle market.
-It knew it had a target audience in the space, of course, but it never swayed from its brand statement when developing electric vehicles and other clean energy products.
+Tesla effectively cornered the electric vehicle market (EV).
+It knew it had a target audience in the space.
+However, it always stayed within its brand statement when developing EVs and other clean energy products.

 1. Pair With Robust Content Marketing

-Did you ever think your product was too “boring” for content marketing to have an impact?
+Do you ever think your product is too “boring” for content marketing to have an impact?
 Think again!
 With some creative thinking, you can make your less-than-exciting product sound like a whole lot of fun.

-The company would test blend various inedible items in their blenders as a way to inject curiosity and humor into their product line.
+The company test blended various inedible items as a way to inject curiosity and humor into its product line.

 While your content marketing strategy doesn’t have to be quite so outlandish, it can be just as successful.
-There are plenty of content types to include in your strategy, including:
+There are plenty of content types you could include in your strategy, like:

 - blog posts